mvolkmann/blog/src/ocaml.md

 printf "b = %b, n = %d, c = %s\n" b n c
 ```

+In practice it is rare for a tuple to contain more than three values.
+Tuples with two elements are referred to as a "pair"
+and those with three elements are referred to as a "triple".

 The parentheses shown above for creating and destructuring a tuple are optional.

 The variable `t` above has the type `bool * int * string`
 which is referred to as a "product type"
 (based on tuples being similar to cartesian products).

-For tuples that only have two elements,
+Fun fact: The Greek word "aster" means "star",
+so it makes sense to refer to the asterisk character as "star".

-the `fst` function returns the first element
+For pairs, the `fst` function returns the first element
 and the `snd` function returns the second.
+There are no built-in functions for operating on longer tuples.

 To get a specific element from a tuple
 of a certain length, use pattern matching.